input-output-hk/plutus-pioneer-program/docs/week6.rst

         Nothing -> traceError "oracle input missing"
         Just i  -> txInInfoResolved i

 The *ownInput* function returns the *TxOut* that the script is trying to consume, which in this case is the oracle output.
 The *Nothing* case here can happen if we are in a different context, such as a minting context, so this eventuality will not occur for us.
 The *findOwnInput* function is provided by Plutus and will, given the context, find the relevant input.
+The *txInInfoResolved* function turns a *TxInInfo* into a *TxOut*.

 The *inputHashToken* function checks that the token is present.
 It uses the *assetClassValueOf* function to look for the NFT within the *ownInput* response.